HYF-Class20/agile-development-groups1-all-about-trees/README.md

 ## Conclusion

-The Branching Out project is a valuable resource for anyone interested in learning more about trees and their importance.
-Our platform offers a range of interactive tools and resources that can be used to educate the public.
-We hope that our platform will help raise.
+The Tree Portal project is an invaluable resource for anyone interested in learning more about trees and their importance.
+We hope our platform will help raise awareness about the benefits of trees and how we can work together to protect them.

+Thank you for visiting The Tree Portal.

 ## Table of contents